astefanowitsch/clm_v01/README.md

 Q8DT: Frequency of verbs in the going-to future and the will future in the Corpus of Late Modern English Texts in three periods of English as discussed in Section 10.2.5.1.

-QXVR: Complete co-occurrence frequencies, percentages and G^2 values for words occurring in the collocational framework [a _ of] in the British National Corpus as discussed in Section 8.2.1.1.
+QXVR: Complete co-occurrence frequencies, percentages and G values for words occurring in the collocational framework [a _ of] in the British National Corpus as discussed in Section 8.2.1.1.

-RLW8: Frequencies and G^2 values for the co-occurrence of verbs of communication with the subject pronouns _he_ and _she_ in the British National Corpus as discussed in Section 8.2.6.1.
+RLW8: Frequencies for the co-occurrence of verbs of communication with the subject pronouns _he_ and _she_ in the British National Corpus as discussed in Section 8.2.6.1.

 TXQP: Various corpus files.
 Check the TXQP-info file for more details.